Physarum Powered Differentiable Linear Programming Layers and Applications

-{\bf Implementation Details.} Under the Assumption \ref{assm:bdd}, negative costs can be handled by replacing $x_i=-y_i$ whenever $c_i<0$, or in other words, by flipping the coordinate axis of coordinates with negative costs.
-Since we employ an iterative linear system solver to compute $q$, we project $x$ on to $\mathbb{R}_{\geq\epsilon}$ at the end of each iteration -- this corresponds to a simple clamping operation.
+{\bf Implementation.} Under Assumption \ref{assm:bdd}, negative costs can be handled by replacing $x_i=-y_i$ whenever $c_i<0$, or in other words, by flipping the coordinate axis of coordinates with negative costs, which has been noticed in \cite{johannson2012slime}.
+Since we use an iterative linear system solver to compute $q$, we project $x$ on to $\mathbb{R}_{\geq\epsilon}$ after each iteration: this corresponds to a simple clamping operation.

-\section{Some testbeds for PD: Bipartite matching and SVMs}
+\section{Analysis of Some Testbeds for $\gamma-$AuxPD: Bipartite Matching and SVMs}

-In order to illustrate the potential of the $\gamma-$AuxPD layer (Alg. \ref{alg}), we consider two classes of LPs (from graph theory and statistical machine learning) common in vision and show that they can be solved using PD.
-These two classes of LPs are chosen because they link nicely to interesting problems in computer vision involving deep neural networks which we study in \S\ref{Applications}.
+In order to illustrate the potential of the $\gamma-$AuxPD layer (Alg. \ref{alg}), we consider two classes of LPs common in a number of applications and show that they can be solved using $\gamma-$AuxPD.
+These two classes of LPs are chosen because they link nicely to interesting problems involving deep neural networks which we study in \S\ref{Applications}.